Settled Status - Don't overlook this for your EU workers

 Settled Status for EU Workers

 We would not advise any of our clients to give immigration advice, but if you have EU workers that you wish to retain, you may want to make sure that they are aware of the option to apply for settled status and point them in the right direction.
-While some companies chose to pay the fee for their workers, there will be no need for a fee to be paid going forward.

 If you would like assistance with signposting your EU employees in the right direction, we will be happy to help.